groupvine/gv-doc/policy.md

   Groupsite’s local taxing jurisdiction based on the address provided in each Groupsite’s Account Settings.

+<span id="ad-supported"></span>
+### Ad-supported Service

+  For GroupSite Accounts that are supported by advertisements, you agree that that image-based advertisements may appear with the content of Site web pages and group emails.
+In such accounts, you also agree that you will not include additional paid-for advertisements in the content of the group emails beyond those that GroupVine has incorporated.

 <span id="cookies"></span>
 ### Use of "cookies":